MultiSafepay/docs/content/online-payments/single.md

 # Step 2: Initialize the component

 ## Generate an API token

   Payment Components require a MultiSafepay API token.
 See API reference – [Generate an API token](https://docs-api.multisafepay.com/reference/generateapitoken).

-:warning: To keep your API key private, request the token from your own server.
+  > **Tip!** To keep your API key private, request the token from your own server.

 ## Construct the component object